 Some FlexSchool students may have suffered from anxiety and depression in former academic settings.
 Many find that symptoms decrease in a challenging yet supportive and safe academic environment.
-We are not an appropriate setting for students with behavioral issues who need a team trained to support their needs.
+We are not an appropriate setting for students with behavioral issues that will not resolve in a more adaptable environment.

 FlexSchool has the ability to offer over 100 different courses in core subject areas, electives, as well as custom-designed classes.
 We hire educators who not only meet our students where they are academically and emotionally but they are also content experts in their fields.
 Through our innovative use of technology, we are able to offer any of our courses in-person or through our live online learning program.
 All courses not currently being offered in a group setting are available privately.
-For full course descriptions, please contact us.
+For full course descriptions and current group classes, please contact us.